 - Poor personalisation (pretty sure my name is not Susan).

 - Emails going straight to my junk/spam folder that I want to see.

 - Emails that just don’t seem to want to display on any device or platform.

-If there could be one thing I would push for 2020, that would be marketeers paying attention to how an email works (straight forward, send your self a test email).
+If there could be one thing we would push for 2020, that would be marketers paying attention to how an email works (straight forward, send your self a test email).
 Focusing on message and getting the email formatting to work on the majority of devices and platforms.
 While this is not always entirely possible, a little bit more care and attention should be paid when sending marketing communications.
 All too often we see emails that don’t work, not just on mobile but on desktop too, the ones that just completely blow the viewing frame apart.

 Thankfully this is getting less frequent, but still, it happens daily.
 It shows that there is a lack of understanding in design user experience and compatibility across different platforms.

 Predominantly these come from companies that are of a reasonable size.
-But if I could have one thing for email for 2020, that would be people testing and making sure their emails at least look good and render correctly on the majority of platforms.
+But if we could have one thing for email for 2020, that would be people testing and making sure their emails at least look good and render correctly on the majority of platforms.

 If you just don’t have time to do this and make sure your emails work, drop us a line and we would be happy to help you deliver better emails.